 Reasons for Commuting Long Distances to Work

-The daily commute to work is familiar to many of us but for those who travel long distances, the decision to do so is usually a difficult one and often involves Balancing Work and Personal Life.
+The daily commute to work is familiar to many of us.
+But for those who travel long distances, the decision to do so is usually a difficult one and often involves sacrificing work life balance.

 Many people who work in a city office environment will tell you that they have to work in the city to pursue their chosen career.
 They may also wish to earn the kind of income that supports their lifestyle.
 Many will place the emphasis on money, prestige, better holidays, fancier car, and more material goods.
 They may neglect other factors of key importance such as their health, personal relationships, social connections, time for hobbies etc.